gytwo/zen_ui_mod.koplugin/README.md

 - **Brightness Schedule** — Schedule brightness levels for night/day
 - **Warmth Schedule** — Schedule screen warmth for night/day

 Each schedule works individually or together.
-This granular approach gives you far more control letting you tailor the lighting exactly to your preferences.
+This granular approach lets you tailor the lighting exactly to your preferences.

 ### OPDS Plugin Theming
 The OPDS plugin respects all your Zen UI library styling settings — creating a unified visual experience across both your local library and online catalogs.

 - Mosaic, cover grid, and list view modes from your library settings
 - Rounded corners on covers, if enabled
-- Default catalog with 1 click access from quicksettings
+- Default catalog with 1 click access from quick settings

 Browse your favorite OPDS sources with the same clean, consistent interface you've customized for your local collection.

 ## Unified Settings
-- Pulled the most important settings from various locations into a single, more streamlined settings tab
+- Pulled the most important settings into a single, more streamlined settings tab
-- Settings are grouped by feature area (File Browser, Navbar, Quick Settings, Status Bar, Reader).
+- Settings are grouped by feature area (Library, Navbar, Quick Settings, Status Bar, Reader).
 - Most features can be toggled independently, some reasonable defaults have been selected.
 - Update Zen UI directly from settings without ever leaving KOReader or plugging in to a computer.

 <img src="./images/quickstart/onboarding/zen_ui_settings.png" width="500" alt="Zen UI Settings">

+## Prerequistes

+- KOReader must be installed first in order to use Zen UI.
+[Install KOReader](https://github.com/koreader/koreader#installation)

 ## Installation